Placer.ai | 2025

 SUMMARY

 In a high-velocity environment, the Placer Design System is a critical asset for maintaining visual consistency and speed.
-I co-led the initiative to integrate accessibility as a foundational layer of the system, transforming a compliance requirement into a catalyst for platform-wide UI modernization.
+I co-led the initiative to integrate accessibility as a foundational layer of the system, transforming a compliance requirement into a catalyst for platform-wide Design System adoption.

 THE OUTCOME